Between 1&2: Background

-Composition
+Title and composition

+Similar to Formula of Love: O+T=<3, the EP's title, Between 1&2, represents the connection of Twice with their fandom, Once.
 Members Chaeyoung, Dahyun, and Jihyo wrote lyrics of some songs on Between 1&2, with the latter also being credited as a composer on the song "Trouble".
 The EP's second track, "Queen of Hearts", an English song, features a drum beat and guitar sound mixed with Twice's "cool" vocals in harmony.
 "Brave" was described as a dance-pop track centered on the group's fandom, called Once, which "gives Twice the courage to become themselves".
 Lyrically, the song expresses "the sincerity of Twice members".

-Title

-Similar to Formula of Love: O+T<3, the EP's title, Between 1&2, represents the connection of Twice with their fandom, Once.

 Release and promotion

 A promotional poster with the phrase "Tell Me What You Want" written above a light switch was posted onto Twice's social media accounts on July 13, 2022.
 On July 26, the tracklist of Between 1&2 was released.
 On August 5, JYP Entertainment released a timetable for the EP.
 On August 9, Twice released an opening trailer for the EP and a snippet of lead single "Talk That Talk".

 On August 17 and 18, individual teasers and group photos demonstrating the concept of the album were posted on Twice's official social media accounts.
 On August 19, the group released snippets of the second track, "Queen of Hearts", and fifth track, "Brave".
 On August 23, the group released a sneak peek to the album.
 On August 24 and 25, the group released two teasers for the music video of "Talk That Talk".